DL3DV-10K/Dataset/README.md

 DL3DV-10K is released under the DL3DV-10K Terms of Use, and the code is released under the Attribution-NonCommercial 4.0 International License.
 The **[DL3DV-10K Terms of Use](https://github.com/DL3DV-10K/Dataset/blob/main/DL3DV-10K_term_of_use.pdf)**  and the [copy](https://github.com/DL3DV-10K/Dataset/blob/main/License.md) of the license are available in this repository.

 Copyright (c) 2023

+## Issues
+Despite our best efforts to anonymize data, there may be instances where sensitive details are inadvertently included.
+If you identify any such issues within the dataset (scenes, please directly contact us at [issue](ling58@purdue.edu).
+We will manually redact any sensitive information to ensure the privacy and integrity of the dataset.

 ## BibTeX
 If you found this dataset useful, please cite our [paper](https://arxiv.org/abs/2312.16256).